fercevik729/VPath/README.md

-# Dijkstra-s-Visualizer
+# VPath
-This is a simple pathfinder visualizer that utilizes Dijkstra's algorithm or the optimized A* algorithm to display the shortest possible path to a destination node from a starting node.
+This is a simple pathfinder visualization program that utilizes Dijkstra's algorithm and the optimized A* algorithm to display the shortest possible path to a destination node from a starting node.

 ## Instructions